errata-c/PBD/design.md

 ## Other things:

-Objects added to the scene will have a consecutive set of particles and constraints.
-Creation and deletion of objects will require changing the particle and constraint ordering.
-This will invalidate any indices the particles originally had.
-A mapping is needed to allow for rearrangement.
-Additionally, we need the constraints to be contained in a single location, instead of in several different ones.

 It may be possible to implement rigid body physics for larger objects (like boxes, capsules, meshes) by emulating multiple particles.
 Compute center of mass of object, create tetrahedron of virtual particles around the origin.
 Then in theory all we need to do is compute a limited set of constraints to get the emergent behavior.

 It might be worthwhile to give the particles and other collision objects their own friction values.
 The number of values we have to store per-particle is already pretty high, but I don't think running out of memory is the biggest concern facing the performance.